 Although mission-driven government is presented as a new government mantra, it is situated in a path-dependent context and bears similarities preceding agendas.
-One long-standing challenge in the UK context is the siloed nature of government and the difficulties in joining up Westminster's competing power bases (Warner et al., 2021; Cairney et al., 2024).
-This is linked to a broader over-centralisation, short-termism and fragmentation in governance capacity and policy delivery (Elliot et al., 2021; Diamond et al., 2024).
+One longstanding challenge in the UK context is the siloed nature of government and the difficulties in joining up Westminster's competing power bases (Cairney et al., 2024; Warner et al., 2021).
+This is linked to a broader over-centralisation, short-termism and fragmentation in governance capacity and policy delivery (Diamond et al., 2024; Elliott et al., 2022).
 At the local level, there have been numerous attempts to shift from policymaking by sectors to policymaking by problem-solving.
-Notably there were attempts to embed 'joined-up government' under New Labour (Pollitt, 2003), but this was often undermined by the reassertion of central government control and functional siloes embedded in individual departments (Morphet and Denham, 2023).
-In more recent years, attempts to reorientate policy towards the realisation of crosscutting missions have included the creation of the levelling up missions at the national level and single pot funding settlements in combined authorities.
-However, the challenge for the emerging mission-driven government approach is that the historical weaknesses of the UK's polity, the ongoing legacy of New Public Management assumptions, and the inadequate evaluation of successive 'joining up' agendas over decades, create a difficult environment for mission delivery (Elliot et al., 2021; Diamond et al., 2024).
+Notably there were attempts to embed 'joined-up government' under New Labour (Pollitt, 2003), but this was often undermined by the reassertion of central government control and functional siloes embedded in individual departments (Morphet & Denham, 2023).
+In more recent years, attempts to reorientate policy towards the realisation of cross-cutting missions have included the creation of the levelling up missions at the national level and single pot funding settlements in combined authorities.
+However, the challenge for the emerging mission-driven government approach is that the historical weaknesses of the UK's polity, the ongoing legacy of New Public Management assumptions, and the inadequate evaluation of successive 'joining up' agendas over decades, create a difficult environment for mission delivery (Diamond et al., 2024; Elliott et al., 2022).

-In summary, a mission-oriented approach offers the potential to furnish place leaders with the capacities they need to mobilise partners, engage communities, and provide a forward-looking vision, but the agenda is being introduced into a challenging structural context littered with historical failings.
-In response to this challenge, a 2024 report from the Future Governance Forum argues that handing power to place leaders will make mission-driven government] a reality" (Lucas and Hopkins, 2024).
-The report calls for the Government to empower place leaders, build their capacities, and embed partnership working, while also tackling the fragmentation and short-termism that structure their governance context.
-In this article, our analysis focuses on one particular mission, the health mission of the current Labour government, and one particular example of place leadership, England's urban mayoral combined authorities, or DEMs.
+In summary, a mission-oriented approach offers the potential to furnish place leaders with the capacities they need to mobilise partners, engage communities and provide a forward-looking vision, but the agenda is being introduced into a challenging structural context littered with historical failings.
+In response to this challenge, a 2024 report from the Future Governance Forum argues that handing power to place leaders will make mission-driven government a reality (Lucas & Hopkins, 2024).
+The report calls for the government to empower place leaders, build their capacities and embed partnership working, while also tackling the fragmentation and short-termism that structure their governance context.
+In this article, our analysis focuses on one particular mission, the health mission of the current Labour government, and one particular example of place leadership, England's urban MCAs or DEMs.
 It is within this applied context that it is possible to identify how the place leadership of DEMs can help realise the potential of mission-driven government, and to identify the main barriers to this realisation.

 In the next section, we provide an outline of this policy context.

-2.3 The development and prospects for England's democratically elected mayors
+2.3.
+The development and prospects for England's DEMs

 Historically, place-based leadership has been limited in the UK, and particularly England (Diamond et al., 2024).
-The UK has always been a relatively top-down polity, organising its public administration around powerful functional Government departments (Flinders et al., 2024).
-UK governments have attempted to strengthen England's sub-national administration for at least 50 years (Sandford 2020).
-The most recent initiative comprises the creation of eleven 'mayoral combined authorities' (MCAs), principally in the larger urban areas, since 2010.
-They are led by DEMs, with local authorities in the area as 'members', and they have negotiated bespoke 'devolution deals' with the UK Government (Ayres, 2022).
-These deals transfer powers and budgets from central government bodies to local leaders, covering matters such as transport, planning and regeneration, housing, skills, and employment support (Paun et al., 2024; DLUHC, 2023).
+The UK has always been a relatively top-down polity, organising its public administration around powerful functional government departments (Flinders et al., 2024).
+UK governments have attempted to strengthen England's subnational administration for at least 50 years (Sandford, 2020).
+The most recent initiative comprises the creation of 11 MCAs, principally in the larger urban areas, since 2010.
+They are led by DEMs, with local authorities in the area as 'members', and they have negotiated bespoke 'devolution deals' with the UK government (Ayres, 2022).
+These deals transfer powers and budgets from central government bodies to local leaders, covering matters such as transport, planning and regeneration, housing, skills, and employment support (Department for Levelling Up, Housing and Communities (DLUHC), 2023; Paun et al., 2024).